 Goal: Fellows consolidate traditional clinical skills in the General Services branch of CSUHN Counseling Services.

-Service Experiences: Services in this area include individual therapy, group therapy, initial consultations, and daytime on-call (triage).
-Commensurate with their advanced training status, Fellows typically have the opportunity to work with more challenging clients and to be the senior co-leader in therapy groups.
-Fellows will also occasionally be asked to participate in after-hours crisis or outreach work.
+Service Experiences: Services in this area include individual therapy, group therapy, initial consultations, and daytime on-call counseling (crisis and triage).
+Commensurate with their advanced training status, fellows typically have the opportunity to work with more challenging clients and to be the senior co-leader in therapy groups.
+Fellows also will occasionally be asked to participate in after-hours crisis or outreach work.

 Focus 2 – Alcohol and Other Drug Use: